xlr8or/b3-plugin-poweradminurt/README.rst

   - removed some warnings in iourt41.py module
 1.22 - 2014/09/19 - Fenix
-  - added !pafreeze command: change gametype to Freeze Tag
+  - added !pafreeze command: change gametype to Freeze Tag 1.23 - 2014/12/04 - Fenix
+  - added command !pacaptain: set the captain status on the given client
+  - added command !pasub: set the substitute status on the given client
+  - overridden command !paswap in iourt42 module: game server now provides a swap rcon command
+  - updated printGear method (iourt42 module) to use the new getWrap implementation

 Credit